phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

     KEEP(*(.multiboot))
 }
 ```
-Now everything should work (the green `OKAY`) again.
-But there is another linking issue:
+Now everything should work again (the green `OKAY`).
+But there is another linking issue, which is triggered by some other example code.

 ### no-landing-pads